updated August 11, 2020

 * * * * *

-Village Club at Wolf Laurel Activities - 2019
+Village Club at Wolf Laurel Activities - 2019 Sample

-Details on the Village Club Page
+2020 Current events listed on the Village Club Page

-Village Club: Tai Chi with Fred Buck - WLPOA Activity Center, lower entrance of the Community Center, Village.
+Village Club: Tai Chi - WLPOA Activity Center, lower entrance of the Community Center, Village.
 Bring an exercise mat & water.
 A very therapeutic and peaceful class.
 Mats for sale in the Community Center at cost!
 This wonderful class is starting its 12th season and a BIG thank you to Fred for all the years of bringing this therapeutic, peaceful class to The Village!

 Village Club: Tennis - Regularly-scheduled Play for Women & Men - Upper Courts only (in addition, see Village staff to have courts open for you at other times).
 Bring your racquet, tennis balls & water.